|Photo Credit: The Walking Dead / Gene Page|

 I didn't want to mention he who shall not be named (Morgan) but this interesting little nugget came up while I was writing this post.
 And, I'M SO FRUSTRATED.

-What Greg says is that Morgan stopping Carol from killing the Wolf effectively would've made Denise get killed, Carl die and Rick turning into a tortured man.
+Greg says is that Morgan stopping Carol from killing the Wolf would've caused Denise's death, for Carl to die and Rick to turn into a tortured man.
 He is perpetuating the man saves woman agenda, AND he is so wrong, here.

 Carol not killing the Wolf set a chain reaction, yes.
 But to insinuate that Carol would've set off the opposite chain of events if she killed him is wrong.
 Because if you change one thing, you change everything.

 If you go back into the onset of events before Start to Finish, Denise is safe in her infirmary trying to memorize her emergency protocols.
 She's not affecting the fate or location of anyone else.
 Rosita, Eugene and Tara would've still ended up in Morgan's garage.
 Carol would've been with Judith and/or Jessie when Deanna was attacked.
 Denise would've been joined by Heath, Aaron and Spencer.
 If Carol was with Sam, Jessie, and Ron, that entire scenario could've played out differently.
 Denise would've been in the infirmary when Carl was shot, and saved him or tried to save him.